Lexington Legends

 The Lexington Legends are an American professional baseball team based in Lexington, Kentucky.
 They are a member of the South Division of the Atlantic League of Professional Baseball, a "partner league" of Major League Baseball.
-The Legends have played their home games at Legends Field since 2001.
+The Legends have played their home games at CommonSpirit Ballpark since 2001.
 The team was known as the Lexington Counter Clocks during the 2023 season before reinstating their original name in 2024.

 History

 The Class-A Kissimmee Cobras of the Florida State League contracted following the 2000 season; the Lexington Legends were established as an expansion franchise in the South Atlantic League in 2001 and assumed the Houston Astros affiliation from the Cobras.

 The 2001 season began under manager J. J. Cannon.
 The team finished their first regular season with 92 wins and 48 losses and first place in the sixteen-team South Atlantic League.
 In the postseason, the Legends defeated the Hagerstown Suns in the first round and advanced to play the Asheville Tourists in the League Championship Series.
 However, the series was canceled after the Legends won the first two games due to the September 11 attacks, and the Legends were declared co-champions after having gone up 2–0 before game three was canceled.

 Cannon returned to manage in 2002 and led the team to another winning record, but the Legends failed to qualify for the playoffs.
 Lexington returned to the playoffs in 2003 but was defeated by the Lake County Captains in the first round.
 In 2004, the Legends finished with a record of 68–72, their first losing record in team history.
 The following season, the Legends posted an 81–58 regular season record and finished in first place under manager Tim Bogar.